nuls-io/devsite/docs/Docs/d_smart_contract.md

 * gas limit: upper limit of gas usage, this limit is reached, if the transaction has not been completed, the conversion of the state change will be canceled.
 * data: Pass in the specified parameter, data is a hexadecimal encoding structure.

-### 7.1 Deployment contract
+### 7.1 Deploying a contract

-A deployment contract is also known as a contract creation.
+Deploying a contract is also known as a contract creation.
 The contract is deployed in the storage module of Nuls.
 The contract module provides complete encapsulation and integration of the storage module.
 The developer of the contract does not need to directly access the storage module.
 It only needs to be provided to the tools provided by the contract module.

-The deployment contract is also a message call.
+Deploying a contract is also a message call.
 It needs to pay fees.
 The cost refers to the previous section.
 When the contract is created, it will receive parameters such as sender, contract code and GAS limit.
 The contract module will open a separate storage area in the storage module and assign a separate hash address, and generate a contract account with a transaction count of 0.
 The hash root will be empty.
 In the account layer section, the output of this transaction is a result of a balance of 0, except for the transaction fee charged by the miner.
 That is, the contract is not allowed to transfer the contract when it is created.

 The contract has an initialization method that will be executed immediately after the contract is successfully created.
 If the user has calculated in the initialization method, please give enough GAS fee.
 If the GAS is insufficient, the initialization will fail, and the contract creation will fail.
 The initialization and destruction of the contract as its life cycle function will only be called once, and any subsequent calls will throw an exception.